 Dental fear is common.
 At Arden Dental Center, we understand that, and we also know that almost half of Americans suffer from some level of dental anxiety.
 Many people skip their dental visits or essential dental procedures out of their fear.
-But now, with different methods of sedation dentistry, we can help out our patients receive the dental care they require.
+But now, with different methods of sedation dentistry, we can help our patients receive the dental care they require without any anxiety.
 Our dedicated team can make your visit to the dentist an extremely relaxing and pain-free experience.

 What are the benefits of Sedation Dentistry?